A cystic hygroma is a growth that often occurs in the head and neck area. It is a birth defect.

 If the cystic hygroma is detected during a pregnancy ultrasound, other ultrasound tests or amniocentesis may be recommended.

 Treatment involves removing all of the abnormal tissue.
-However, cystic hygromas can often spread to other parts of the neck, making it impossible to remove all of the tissue.
+However, cystic hygromas can often grow, making it impossible to remove all of the tissue.

 Other treatments have been tried with only limited success.
 These include: